United States Fuel Company

 October 29, 1938

 King No. 2 mine (at Mohrland) was closed on October 29, 1938, after it was connected via underground tunnels and its production was consolidated with the King No. 1 mine (at Hiawatha).
-(Utah Railway: Coal Mines)
+(Utah Railway.
+Coal Mines Tributary To Utah Railway, 1944)

 In 1939 the King No. 1 mine, formerly the Black Hawk mine, and the King No. 2 mine, formerly the Mohrland mine, were connected with a haulage tunnel and the two operations consolidated.
 (United States Fuel: Thirty Years, pages 8,19)